 Northern Territory Blackspots

-Most of Optus’ targeted blackspots centre on tourism locations, with Litchfield National Park featuring prominently.
-Darwin is well covered, with sites expected to be completed in 2019.
+Most of Optus’ targeted blackspots centre on tourism locations, with sites expected to be completed in 2020.

 Telstra has rolled out many sites in the NT and has a couple set for completion in 2020.